Ashet-Technologies/Home-Computer/README.md

 ### Standard Expansions

-The following expansion cards are the stock expansion cards which come with a default-assembled Ashet Home Computer:
+The following expansion cards are the designated expansion cards which make up the Ashet Home Computer as designed:

 1. Framebuffer Video Card
     - DVI Video Out (800x480, 60 Hz)